deepanshu1420/PersonalPortfolio-React/README.md

 ---

 ## ✅ Advantages
-- Professional and interactive portfolio to showcase your development skills.
+- Professional and interactive portfolio to showcase my development skills.
 - Optimized performance using React.js and clean HTML/CSS.
 - Easy to maintain and extend with modular React components.